 Should I add cream of tartar to my royal icing?

 It depends.
 The first thing you need to do is look at the ingredients list on the meringue powder to see if the cream of tartar is listed as one of the ingredients?
 If so, you don’t need to add it to your royal icing recipe because it’s already been added.
 You’ll need to add it if it is not listed.

 There may be times you make royal icing with egg white and if you do, you should add it so your royal icing will have volume.

 Cream of Tartar will help prevent sugar crystallization.

-Have you ever seen honey that was grainy?
-Honey is supposed to be super smooth.
-If it isn’t, its because the sugar has crystallized causing it to become grainy.
+Have you ever seen honey that was grainy because if you did you’d remember?
+Honey is supposed to be super smooth and if it isn’t, its because the sugar has crystallized causing it to become grainy.

 When you think about the cream of tartar it’s really a neat ingredient that can help add volume to whipped eggs and help keep our sugar syrups smooth and not grainy.
-You may need it for your royal icing or maybe not.
-Just check the meringue powder ingredient list for the answer.
+You may need it for your royal icing or maybe not so check the meringue powder ingredient list for the answer.